Trader Joe’s French Favorites

 Trader Joe's

 This is the storefront for one of our neighborhood TJ’s in Tarzana, California!
-The TJ team is also very friendly… Aloha!
-Our neighborhood store was decorated in the Hawaiian style( before all the TJ stores became more branded.)
-In Dallas DFW area, we like the TJ in Southlake.
+The TJ team is also very friendly.
+Aloha!
+Our neighborhood store was decorated in the Hawaiian style( before all the TJ stores became more branded).
+In the Dallas DFW area, we like the TJ in Southlake.

 Trader Joe's The seasonal flower selection is always fresh and reminds me of Parisian sidewalk Marchands de fleurs where you can pick up a bouquet for under $5.00 ( no excuses for the gentlemen, anymore) or beautiful orchids for under $20.